lep/jassdoc/Readme.md

 Reveals a player's remaining buildings to a force.
 The black mask over the buildings will be removed as if the territory had been discovered

-@note his function will not check whether the player has a town hall before revealing.
+@note This function will not check whether the player has a town hall before revealing.

 @param whichPlayer The player to reveal.